-27 Things To Do in San Diego With Kids That Everyone Will Love in 2025
+28 Fun Things To Do in San Diego With Kids in 2025

 Looking for things to do in San Diego with kids that won’t make you count down the hours till bedtime?
 This city’s got options: sunny, splashy, silly and seriously fun.
-Whether your crew loves wild animals, hands-on exhibits, or just running around with snacks in hand, San Diego delivers.
+If your crew loves wild animals, hands-on exhibits or just running around with snacks in hand, San Diego delivers.

-You’ll find kid-friendly things to do in San Diego at night, in December, and even this weekend.
+You’ll find kid-friendly things to do in San Diego in December all the way through November.
 We’re talking aquarium tunnels, sky-high Ferris wheels, tide pool treasures and some truly epic tacos.
 And, yes, free things to do in San Diego with kids are very real and very good.
 Ready to plan a day everyone actually enjoys?
 Let’s go.

 Jump to Section